Richard Blass: Criminal career

 Two weeks later, Blass was tracked by the Mafia to a motel named "Le Manoir de Plaisance" in a Montreal suburb.
 The motel was set on fire and three people died, but Blass escaped the blaze.
 Police investigation indicated arson as the fire's cause.

 In October 1968, Blass was injured by bullet shots to the head and back after being ambushed, alongside partner Claude Ménard, inside a garage. the gunman was Joe Di Maulo.
 The two survived; Ménard drove the car they were in through the garage's door, though Blass required hospitalization for his wounds.
 He refused to identify his attackers, a fact which may have led him to earn respect among Canadian Mafia members.

 In January 1969, Blass and his gang tried to commit a bank robbery, but the attempt failed, and Blass shot a policeman as he was fleeing from the financial institution.
 He was arrested and sentenced to four consecutive terms of ten years in jail.
 On 6 May 1969, Vincenzo Di Maulo killed one of Blass's associates.

 On October 16 of that year, Blass became a fugitive for the first time, when he and other prisoners overpowered a jail guard and fled the van in which they were being transported to court.
 Blass was caught after an anonymous caller informed police that he was hiding in his wife's apartment.

 Five years later in 1974, he perpetrated his second escape.
 An unidentified female friend of his smuggled in some firearms during a visit, and Blass broke the jail visitor's window.
 Armed with various types of guns and rifles, he and other men were able to escape.

 Blass wanted to kill Raymond Laurin and Roger Lévesque, both of whom had participated in the 1969 bank robbery and testified against him.
-He found them both at a bar on October 30, 1974, and shot them dead.
-Convinced that he needed to kill all witnesses to the killings, Blass and gang partner Fernand Beaudet returned to the bar on January 21, 1975.
+He found them both at a bar on 30 October 1974, and shot them dead.
+Convinced that he needed to kill all witnesses to the killings, Blass and gang partner Fernand Beaudet returned to the bar on 21 January 1975.
 They locked ten men and three women inside a bar locker before killing all of them.

+Death

 What followed that act was one of the largest manhunts in Canadian history.
-On January 24, 1975, police located the chalet where Blass was hiding.
+On 24 January 1975, police located the chalet in Val-David where Blass was hiding.
 At 1:30 AM EST, three officers, led by Albert Lisacek, broke the windows of the chalet door and entered.
 As Blass approached them, the officers opened fire, and Blass was hit by 27 bullets, dying within seconds.
 Police reports and testimony stated that Blass had shot first; however, in May 2012, Lisacek told journalist Warren Perley that Blass had been unarmed, and had only been 'wielding' a sock.
 He was entombed at the Notre Dame des Neiges Cemetery in Montreal.